Wadrob/DAO_Program/README.md

 # DAO_Program

-Program that was written in as a workshop for second module of my bootcamp.
+Programme that was written as a workshop for second module of my bootcamp.

-It's simple CRUD with added database in SQL.
-Program does not use Spring in any form for managing databaste.
-It can be show and use as a first try to build database program for begginers.
+It's a simple CRUD with added database in SQL.
+Programme does not use Spring in any form for managing database.
+It can be shown and used as a first attempt to build database programmes for begginers.

-App has a working BCrypt in it.
+App has an incorporated, working BCrypt.